 Bachelor of Science in Nursing

 Those interested in greater career flexibility and additional clinical experience can pursue a Bachelor of Science in Nursing (BSN).
-These 4-year programs prepare prospective RNs for nursing jobs as well as managerial, clinical, research and teaching positions.
-BSN Programs may include courses in adult health care, health assessment and community health.
+These 4-year programs prepare prospective RNs for nursing jobs as well as managerial, clinical, research, and teaching positions.
+BSN programs may include courses in adult health care, health assessment ,and community health.
 Most BSN programs require students to acquire experience in clinical settings.

 Master of Science in Nursing

-Master's degree programs prepare nurses to become nurse administrators, advanced practice registered nurses, nurse educators and family nurse practitioners.
-Most master's degree programs in nursing emphasize advanced nursing practices, management skills and areas of specialty, such as women's health, critical care or public health.
+A Master of Science in Nursing program prepares nurses to become nurse administrators, advanced practice registered nurses, nurse educators, and family nurse practitioners.
+Most master's degree programs in nursing emphasize advanced nursing practices, management skills, and areas of specialty such as women's health, critical care, or public health.